Cyberjusticelab/JusticeAI/src/nlp_service/README.md

 - ner_crf: entity extractor using conditional random fields
 - ner_synonyms: maps two or more entities to be extracted to have the same value
 - intent_classifier_sklearn: classifies intents of the text being parsed
-- duckling: helps appends, parse and extract number (money) and time entities.
+- duckling: extraction of pre-trained entities such as money, time, dates, etc.

 We do not recommend "ner_spacy" as a replacement to "ner_crf" due to its absence of confidence scores for the entity extraction.
-We also **strongly** advise against using more than 1 thread or more than 1 process as stability is strongly affected by it during training despite it being supported by some components of the pipeline.
+We also **strongly** advise against using more than 1 thread or more than 1 process due to stability issues with duckling.

 ### Achieving results: